Five Budget Alternatives to Advent Calendars

 Grab a blindfold and do it this way, if you’re feeling brave, as many will object to a certain type of sweet.

-Create your own alternative to advent calendars when upon opening you find a festive film awaiting you.
+Create your own alternatives to Advent calendars when, upon opening, you find a festive film awaiting you.
 If you have the films on DVDs, which some of you will no doubt have, wrap them up and number them.

-If you are going to be watching on Netflix or Prime, you will need to find images and use these to put inside numbered envelopes.
+If you plan to watch on Netflix or Amazon Prime, you will need to find images and use them to put inside numbered envelopes.

 For even more fun, instead of images, you could use the film titles to create anagrams, such as “ooh enamel” which is… Home Alone!